JoshDoody/fsn/book.md

 ## How do I make money if I'm giving it away?

-Some people will be happy reading the book for free online, and others are happy to pay for more for the expert interviews, self-paced video courses, worksheets and email templates that come with [the Complete Bundle](/get-started/#complete).
+Some people will be happy reading the book for free online, and others are happy to pay for their own copy of the [Book Bundle](/get-started/).

 And for Senior Software Engineers and Engineering Managers considering [expert salary negotiation coaching](/coach/) this is a great way to show them that I know what I'm talking about.